the-real-i9/i9lyfe-server/README.md

 <!-- - I store JWT and session data in encrypted cookie for authentication and stateless session management, ensuring security and scalability.

-- I employ the event-sourcing pattern; client request handlers queue events (e.g. users’ reaction to post) into Redis streams, from which dedicated background workers dequeue and execute background tasks (e.g. incrementing reactions count on post in Redis cache, notifying post owners, performing expensive operations in the primary database).
-This allows client requests to spend the smallest, inevitable processing time, delivering fast user experience.
+- I make use of the event-sourcing pattern; client request handlers queue events (e.g. user reacted to post) into Redis streams, from which dedicated background workers dequeue and execute necessary background tasks like caching for future READs, notifying post owners, performing expensive database operations etc. This allows client requests to be as cheap as possible, thereby delivering fast user experience.

 - I use Redis's sorted set data structure to serve cursor-based, paginated results (e.g. post comments, user chats, chat messages, notifications etc.) to the client.
 Each result item includes a cursor data that can be supplied on the next request for a new chunk of N items.

 - Client requests for aggregate data (e.g. reactions count on post) are computed in constant time from Redis's set data structure using ZCard (sorted) or SCard (unsorted).
 No linear-time aggregate function is executed, reducing latency and enhancing scalability.

-- I serve all READ requests from the cache; practically, whole data is built from parts in relevant cache entries.
+- I serve all READ requests from the cache—practically, whole data is built from parts in relevant cache entries.
 This offers fast user experience.
-Meanwhile, cached data are dynamically made fresh by relevant WRITE requests, zeroing the chances of having a stale cache at anytime.
-However, for certain data results, “eventual consistency” reasonably holds. -->
+Meanwhile, the cache is dynamically made fresh by relevant WRITE requests.
+This is backed up by the database for possible cache misses, however, for collection or aggregate data results, “eventual consistency ” reasonably holds. -->